scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 # The Journey Begins
 ![Pack your umbrella!](../images/weather_wizard.webp)

 Welcome to the first step of your Grafana Cloud adventure!
 In this chapter, you'll be setting up a weather forecast dashboard that you can check any time to keep an eye on the skies.
 Think of this as your magical artifact—only instead of conjuring storms, you'll be predicting them.
 Here's how your weather forecast will look when it's done.
-The dashboard is optimized for viewing on a mobile devices so you can check the forecast on your phone.
+The dashboard is optimized for viewing on mobile devices so you can check the forecast on your phone.

 ![Screenshot of the default forecast panel for New York City](../images/grafana_cloud_nyc_weather_panel.png)

 This is a fun and interactive journey where you’ll:

 1. Sign up for Grafana Cloud.
-2. Enable the Infinity plugin and datasource.
+2. Enable the Infinity plugin and data source.
 3. Import a pre-configured weather dashboard.
 4. Use the National Weather Service API to pull in your local weather forecast.
 5. Customize your dashboard to make it uniquely yours.